melintea/upml/README.spin.md

   PlusCal has no support for end-in-the-middle diagnostic labels or such.
 - process creation: PlusCal cannot dynamically create processes from within your model

-## Usage
+## Internals

-Notes:
-- there is at least one region in the state machine.
+- There is at least one region in the state machine.
-- each region executes in its own (promela) process.
+- Each region executes in its own (promela) process.
-- a composite state executes in its own region - it has at least one region.
+- A composite state executes in its own region - it has at least one region.
-- a simple state executes in the composite state/region that owns it.
+- A simple state executes in the composite state/region that owns it.
-- events are asynchronous messages.
+- Events are asynchronous messages.
 Event names are unique per plantuml file.

 ### Cheat Sheet